Skip to main content

 Example: You have three targets — maximize yield, minimize impurity, and match viscosity.
 Yield matters most to you, so you give it a weight of 2 and the others a weight of 1.
 The system blends all three into one score and recommends the best trials based on that.

-Note: When using Desirability, all targets must have bounds set so the system can fairly compare them.
+Note: When using Desirability, all targets must have an acceptable range set so the system can fairly compare them.

 Pareto — Instead of picking one winner, the system shows you a range of trials that each represent a different trade-off.
 Use this when you are not sure yet how to balance your targets and want to see your options first.